jxnblk/blog/src/posts/making-sourdough-and-learning-unity.md

 Then, some time into my career as a web developer, I realized that JavaScript libraries and browser capabilities had reached a point where you could feasibly make a game using Web technology.
 I built a few prototypes for music-based, education-focused games using Web Audio APIs, but never saw any of these to completion.

 Fast forward to 2020.
-I'm reading Unity docs and watching Unity tutorials on YouTube at 2x speed, thinking to myself: this all looks a lot more accessible than I thought.
+I'm reading Unity docs and watching tutorials on YouTube at 2x speed, thinking to myself: this all looks a lot more accessible than I thought.
 Coming from a web development background, C# feels like what TypeScript wants to be – one day, when it grows up – and although the Unity desktop application takes a while to learn the ropes, it's not as quirky as some other professional-level applications that I've used in the past.
 _If you're curious about learning Unity, I'd highly recommend one of their tutorial game starters.
 They have a lot of things set up for you, and it only takes a few hours to go from nothing to a playable prototype._

 As I continued to learn Unity, I toyed around with a few different prototypes, but always kept coming back to the idea of building an adventure game.
-I loved adventure and RPG games like Zelda, Earth Bound, and FF VII when I was younger, and it's one of the genres I still really enjoy as an adult.
+I loved adventure and RPG games like _Zelda_, _Earth Bound_, and _Final Fantasy VII_ when I was younger, and it's one of the genres I still really enjoy as an adult.
 I also thought it might be a good way to keep the game mechanics focused and keep a narrow scope for the project, without having to worry about the physics of things flying around – _I'll write more about the Hoverboard later._

 Like many other sci-fi fans, I had started writing notes for an interactive time travel novel about 15 years ago.